96jonesa/whominator/README.md

     from whominator import whominator

-The, whominator.whominate can take a single string as input and return the corrected text, without asterisks surrounding the corrections:
+The function whominator.whominate takes a single string as input and returns the corrected text, without asterisks surrounding the corrections:

     whominator.whominate("""some text""")